Love Island 2020 cast – meet the 12 singletons looking for love

 Coupled up with: Paige

-Aristocratic Ollie comes from a prolific household and isn’t afraid to inform women about his background.
+Aristocratic Ollie comes from a prolific household and isn’t afraid to inform ladies about his background.
 However will it assist him get the love of his life?

 Learn extra about Ollie right here.